Why Everyone Needs to Learn Personal Finance

 There is nothing quite like the liberating feeling of buying both the things you want and need.
 If you ever need to replace something in your house, you’ll know if you can immediately afford it or if you’d have to put it off for a while.
 If you also see something you like at the department store, you’ll know whether you can get it now or wait until there is a sale.
 Having a clear view of your finances allows you to know how to spend wisely and allows you to reach your short-term goals without going in the red.
 This said, your hobbies, interests, and lifestyle can be better met if you know your ledger like the back of your hand.

-Whatever your current social standing is, whether you are currently struggling or are in a stable financial status, knowing how to manage your own finances is a necessary skill.
+Whatever your current social standing is, whether you are currently struggling or in a stable financial status, knowing how to manage your own finances is necessary.
 This is what makes personal finance worth the effort of learning.
 Not only will you be able to prevent further crises, but you can also secure your future through wise financial decisions.